connexcs/docs/docs/customer/customer.md

 To learn more about writing regular expressions, visit http://regexr.com.
 There are lots of tutorials and excercises available for all levels of expertise.

+!!! note
+    Additional CLI functions and field explnations cna be found at [CLI](/customer/cli).

 ### Stats